Tom01098/Jelly/docs/basics.md

 | >=       | 1 if the LHS is greater than or equal to the RHS, 0 otherwise              |
 | \|       | The absolute value of the term inside (eg: \|-4\|)                         |

+## Conditions
+A condition is an expression which is used in a block to determine whether to run it or not.
+A zero value is equivalent to false, everything else is considered true.
+The unary operator `!` is used before a condition to 'flip' it; if it is true, it will become false, and vice-versa.

 ## Blocks
 ### If-Elif-Else
 The keywords `if`, `elif`, and `else` are used to start a conditional block.
-`if` and `elif` blocks have an expression after the keyword, if it evaluates to a non-zero value, the block will execute.
+`if` and `elif` blocks have a condition after the keyword, if it is true, it will execute that block.
 Each block ends with the `end` keyword.

 ```